Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space

-The Seahawks are waiving safety Tedric Thompson and tight end Ed Dickson in moves that will create an extra $5.1 million in salary cap space, it was learned Tuesday.
+The Seahawks are waiving safety Tedric Thompson and tight end Ed Dickson in moves that will create an extra $5.1 million in salary cap space.

-A source confirmed the waiving of Thompson to the Seattle Times (the move of was first reported by Josina Anderson of ESPN) while Ian Rapoport of the NFL Network reported the imminent release of Dickson.
+Both moves were confirmed to the Seattle Times with Thompson’s waiving first reported by Josina Anderson of ESPN) while Ian Rapoport of the NFL Network first reported the imminent release of Dickson.
 Dickson’s release will save $3 million against the cap and Thompson $2.13 million.

-That will help out the Seahawks as they were listed as down to $11.3 million in available cap space entering the day by OvertheCap.com.
+The two moves, which had been anticipated for a while, will help out the Seahawks financially as they were listed as down to $11.3 million in available cap space entering the day by OvertheCap.com.
 That, though, does not include the contracts of Bruce Irvin or receiver Phillip Dorsett, who each have agreed to terms or signed in recent day.

 Dorsett’s one-year contract will not significantly affect the cap as it was reported Tuesday his deal will qualify for the new veteran benefit exception instituted in the new Collective Bargaining Agreement earlier this month and will count just $877,500 against the cap.